MAISHA-BORA/MAISHA-BORA.github.io/donate.markdown

 ### Thank You for Your Generosity!

-*"Maisha Bora" means "Better Life" in Swahili.
+*"Maisha Bora", We mean "Better Life".
 With your support, we're making that a reality for hundreds of teenagers each year.*